Apply for a Student route (formerly tier 4) visa

 Your University will send this to you by email when you have met all of the academic and financial conditions of your offer.

-You must state your CAS reference number on your Tier 4 visa application.
+You must state your CAS reference number on your Student route visa application.

 Please be aware that a CAS is specific to your unconditional offer.
 If you defer your studies to the next intake, or choose a different institution, you will need a new CAS.